 Near me searches

-Searches that include ‘near me’ are still pretty crucial for local SEO; however it would appear that their importance is waning.
+Searches that include ‘near me’ are still pretty crucial for local SEO tips; however, it would appear that their importance is waning.
 If this article had been written in 2015, we would have told you to be all over this.
 At the time, Think with Google reported that ‘near me’ or ‘nearby’ searches had grown 2x in the previous year.
 Two years later however and the landscape has changed again.
-It seems people are now starting to drop that location qualifier in local searches (like postcodes, neighbourhoods and ‘near me’ phrases) because they know that Google will automatically show them results relevant to their location.
+It seems people are now starting to drop that location qualifier in local searches (like postcodes, neighborhoods and ‘near me’ phrases) because they know that Google will automatically show them results relevant to their location.

 Don’t get us wrong.
 There are still plenty of searches that still include ‘near me’ so do your research and see if these are relevant to your business but bear in mind that user behaviour may well be shifting.
 Find out more here.